IDF: Targeted Assassination of Hezbollah Commander Behind Majdal Shams Massacre

 A huge plume of grey and black smoke rose in the skies over the Lebanese capital Tuesday evening following a powerful explosion in the Dahiya neighborhood, in the heart of Beirut.

-The headquarters of Iran’s Lebanese proxy, Hezbollah, are located in the Dahiyeh section of Beirut.
 According to sources quoted by the Saudi TV channel “Al-Hadth“, two people were killed in the attack.”
-The building that was struck was the coordination office of Hezbollah and Iran’s Islamic Revolutionary Guards Corps (IRGC), according to the report.
+The four-story building that was struck was the coordination office of Hezbollah and Iran’s Islamic Revolutionary Guards Corps (IRGC), according to the report.
+Hezbollah affiliated Al Mayadeen TV claims that 60 people were wounded in the strike.

 Three missiles were fired from an Israeli combat drone in the surgical strike, the IDF confirmed.